 Zero Turning Radius (ZTR) Mowers

 Zero turning radius mowers are known for their ability to turn on a dime.
-The steering system allows drivers to make a full 360 degree turn without needing to stop mid cut.
-In addition to the incredible maneuverability of these mowers, zero turning radius mowers are fast.
+The steering system allows drivers to make a full 360 degree turn, without needing to stop mid-cut.
+In addition to the incredible manoeuvrability of these mowers, zero turning radius mowers are also fast.

 Lawn and Garden Tractors

 These types of mowers are large and heavy duty.
 They were built for cutting grass on expansive yards.
 Some lawn and garden tractors can tow other units, while others can serve as snow blower combination tractors.

 Some lawn and garden tractor models offer a smaller construction for more modest sized lawns.
 For that reason, our list will cover some of the smaller lawn and garden tractors, for those who need a little more power.